mikeizbicki/ucr-cs100/textbook/C++/boost/data-structures.md

 vect.push_back(9.09);

 ```
-Vector vect now holds the values `'a', 8, 9.09`.
+`Vector vect` now holds the values `'a', 8, 9.09`.

 ##Boost.Variant
 Uses library `<boost/variant.hpp>`

-With a Boost.Variant variable, you can create a list of possible types (ex: int, double, etc.) that the variable can be assigned to.
+With a Boost.Variant variable, you can create a list of possible types (ex: `int`, `double`, etc.) that the variable can be assigned to.

 Remember: At least one parameter must be specified.
 <!--